Complaints and feedback

 If you are a child or young person who wants information about how to make a complaint, visit

 Complaints and feedback about us

-The Commissioner is always working to do the right thing for WA children and young people, so would like to know if you are unhappy with something he or his staff has done.
-All feedback and complaints will be taken seriously and he will do everything he can to resolve them.
+The Commissioner is always working to do the right thing for WA children and young people, so would like to know if you are unhappy with something she or her staff has done.
+All feedback and complaints will be taken seriously and she will do everything she can to resolve them.

 If your complaint is about us, call 6213 2297 or email the Commissioner.

 View the complaints flowchart for more information on how the Commissioner will handle the complaint process.

 The State's laws do not allow the Commissioner to investigate a complaint about how another organisation has dealt with a child or young person in an individual situation or incident.

 The Commissioner can provide information to children, young people and families about complaints processes and suggest who is able to help them.